mesg-foundation/docs/guide/process/README.md

 It lets you build and run complex applications by describing their business logic, then the Engine executes them for you.

-Processes are an evolution of [Applications](../application/) as they are managed by the Engine and will be distributed on the upcoming decentralized network.

 <!-- TODO: Add schema on process -->

 ## What is a process